dpbac/evanescence_and_within_temptation_in_Python/README.md

 * Install requirements using `pip install -r requirements.txt`.
   * Make sure you use Python 3.
   * You may want to use a virtual environment for this.

+### Using scripts

+[webscraping_lyrics.py](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/webscraping_lyrics.py) is the script of the code presented in [`Notebook 1`](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/notebook_01_webscraping_Evanescence_Within_Temptation.ipynb) for songteksten.net.

+Use:

+In the directory where webscraping_lyrics.py is located type the following command depending on which lyrics you need to retrieve:

+to retrieve lyrics from evanescence: `python webscraping_lyrics.py -e` to retrieve lyrics from evanescence: `python webscraping_lyrics.py -w`

+A subdirectory `data\` will be created to save the resulting files.